homebridge/homebridge-config-ui-x/README.md

 The default username is `admin` and the default password is `admin`.

-The UI can be accessed via web browser by default on port `8581` (eg. `http://localhost:8581`).
+The UI can be accessed via web browser by default on port `8581` (e.g. `http://localhost:8581`).

 # Usage

 ### Status Screen

 This shows an overview of your Homebridge system.
-The dashboard is widget based and completely customisable with a number of themes available.
+The dashboard is widget-based and completely customisable with a number of themes available.

 ![Status](screenshots/homebridge-config-ui-x-status.png?2020-01-07)